-He completed school in the east, and went to Wisconsin following his father and brother in 1844.
+He was a student at Norwich 1842-44 then went to Wisconsin, following his father and brother.
 He tried lead mining, but was not successful, and he taught school.
 He volunteered for Mexican War service in 1848, but his unit was not accepted.
 He studied the law in Dodgeville, was admitted to the bar in March 1847, and then opened a practice and land office in Baraboo.
 He also founded and operated the Baraboo Rebublic newspaper and had a 320 acre farm.
 He served a term as State Assemblyman in 1856.

 He was appointed First Lieutenant of Company A, 6th Wisconsin Infantry on 26 April 1861.
 He was promoted to Captain on 12 February 1862.